 Ernest Davis and Gilbert Newbold were killed in the crash, but Sgt Wells survived.
 Both deaths are listed in the Evesham Death Register but, due to war-time censorship, there was no report of this accident in the Evesham Journal.
 Davis is buried in the War graves section of Scampton Church cemetery (see headstone below, courtesy of scamptonchurch.org) and Newbold is buried in Sileby Cemetery, Liecestershire.
 Sgt Wells service record stops in 1941, so presumably he was unfit for further military duties.

-Following the RAF plane crash at the Willersey Rd/Golden Lane junction in 1941 two locals were recommended for the Albert Medal as they had been involved in rescuing the sole survivor.
+Following the RAF plane crash at the Willersey Rd/Golden Lane junction in 1941 two locals were recommended for the Albert Medal, as they had been involved in rescuing the sole survivor.
 However, this recommendation was turned down and no award was made.
 The two people concerned were Francis Robert Wheeler (57) a Badsey blacksmith and wheelwright and Doris May Haynes (26).